How we propose getting HGG back to work

 - Litter picking – If litter pickers or bags are needed, Ryan can supply.
 If you find large amounts then please let him know so he can organise collection.
 If you are working at Chesworth then litter can be put in the bulk bins.
 If you are elsewhere please take home small quantities where possible or contact Ryan for collection.
 Litter picking tools and gloves essential.

 - Himalayan Balsam pulling – Because of its proximity to water, there are additional precautions to be taken by members of groups on this task.
-Ryan will control is.
+Ryan will control this.

 Ryan Allison — Countryside Warden – Volunteer Support